Jordan Patterson: Colorado Rockies

-New York Mets/Cincinnati Reds/Toronto Blue Jays
+Toronto Blue Jays

-On November 26, 2018 Patterson was claimed off waivers by the New York Mets.
-Three days later he was claimed by the Cincinnati Reds.
-The next day he was non-tendered and became a free agent.
-On December 4, he re-signed to a minor league deal with the Reds.
+On November 26, 2018, Patterson was claimed off waivers by the New York Mets.
+Three days later, he was claimed off waivers again, this time by the Cincinnati Reds.
+The next day, Patterson was non-tendered and became a free agent.
+On December 4, he re-signed with Cincinnati on a minor league contract.
 On March 27, 2019, Patterson was traded to the Toronto Blue Jays.
-He became a free agent following the 2019 season.

-Chicago Cubs
+He played in 104 games for the Triple–A Buffalo Bisons, hitting .234/.308/.432 with 16 home runs and 47 RBI.
+Patterson elected free agency following the season on November 4.

-On February 23, 2020, Patterson signed a minor league deal with the Chicago Cubs.
-Patterson was released by the Cubs organization on May 28, 2020.
+On February 23, 2020, Patterson signed a minor league contract with the Chicago Cubs.
+He did not play in a game in 2020 due to the cancellation of the minor league season because of the COVID-19 pandemic.
+Patterson was released by the Cubs organization on May 28.

 Fargo-Moorhead RedHawks

 On July 12, 2020, Patterson signed with the Fargo-Moorhead RedHawks of the American Association of Independent Professional Baseball.
-He was released on July 31, 2020.
+In 13 games for Fargo, he hit .122/.163/.195 with no home runs and no RBI.
+Patterson was released by the club on July 31.